 4 different types of easter snacks including bunny faves, hummus cups and crispy eggs

-These health easter snacks offer a welcome alternative to packaged and processed treats.
+If you’re in charge of class parties, playdates, or other Easter gatherings, these healthy snacks are the way to go.
 Display them on a snack board and you’ll have a fun way to distract even the older kids from the candy!

-Why You’ll Love these Healthy Easter Snacks
+Why I Love These Snacks

-• Great for parties
+• Perfect for parties

 carrots topped with parsley in hummus cups